cpcl1217/marknote.github.io/README.md

-# React Chat Application Frontend
+# Personal Website with Chat Application

 This repository contains the frontend for a chat application built with React and Socket.IO, as well as a personal website built using Docusaurus.